benbalter/benbalter.github.com/_posts/2010-09-13-new-media-flak-megaphone-vs-cocktail-party.md

 There is a generation of communications directors and public affairs vice presidents out there that see the liberalizing power of social media as a *liability*, rather than an *opportunity*.
 Personal interaction with stakeholders, be they students at a university or just those who enjoy [delicious, delicious sandwiches][6],[^7] allow organizations to connect with the people most passionate about their brand in a very real way.
 Just as it is second nature for city dwellers to walk past solicitors handing out pamphlets on the street corner, as the culture surrounding the technology continues to evolve so too will Twitter community begin to ostracize those members who refuse to join the ongoing digital dialog.

 Simply put, Twitter is not a dumping ground for pre-vetted paper.[^8] The occasional typo or personal quip doesn't hurt a company's reputation, but rather humanizes it.
-So long as @GWToday (or any corporate handle for that matter) falls short of sharing a [picture of what they're having for lunch][9], we can only hope that they continue to be the model for establishing an online presence, rather than the exception.
+So long as &#64;GWToday (or any corporate handle for that matter) falls short of sharing a [picture of what they're having for lunch][9], we can only hope that they continue to be the model for establishing an online presence, rather than the exception.

 *\[Photo: [tranchis][10]\]*